 By the station clock tower, you will find a cloth shop and a coffee shop which also serves food.

-The station is served by 12 daily trains running on the Northern line:
+The station is served by daily trains running on Thailand's Northern Railway Line that travel from Bangkok Hua Lamphong Railway Station and terminate at Chiang Mai.

-Since July 2014 Special Express Nakhornping #1 and #2 offer a “Ladies and children car” which is reserved for women and children (10 years old and not taller than 150 cm) only.
+Since July 2014 some Special Express trains offer a “Ladies and children car” which is reserved for women and children (maximum 10 years old and not taller than 150 cm) only.

 A few times every year, the famous Eastern and Oriental Express comes to Chiang Mai.